 For breadth of study in biology, it is recommended that students take PNB 2250 and EEB 2244 or 2245.
 BIOL 2289 may be used to count toward the 24 credits of required MCB courses.

 To satisfy the MCB writing in the major and information literacy competency requirements, students must take an MCB W course.
 A minor in Molecular and Cell Biology is offered.
-A minor in Bioinformatics is offered jointly by the School of Engineering and the College of Liberal Arts and Sciences.
+A minor in Bioinformatics is offered jointly by the Collegeof Engineering and the College of Liberal Arts and Sciences.
 Both programs are described in the “Minors” section of this Catalog.

 Philosophy